CancerDataAggregator/etl/README.md

 uploaded into the Google bucket specified in your personalized ~/setEnvVars.sh file on the VM.

 ## ETL Scripts to Build BigQuery Data Tables
+### These scripts work on program level data tables that ISB-CGC makes available and are not the same as our large nested table
 Once the above tables have been created for a release, you can then use these scripts to build BQ data tables for the release, if any of the relevant data has been updated.